reinrobert/github-slideshow/_posts/0000-01-02-reinrobert.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-New text message on line number: 5.
+New text message on line number five.
 Use the left arrow to go back!